24 Top Tips for Wiring Switches and Outlets Yourself

 Fix loose outlets by shimming under the screws to create a tight connection to the box.
 You can buy special spacers at home centers and hardware stores.
 Other options include small washers or a coil of wire wrapped around the screw.

 Electrical boxes must be flush to the wall surface if the wall surface is a combustible material.
 Boxes recessed behind combustible materials like wood present a fire hazard because the wood is left exposed to potential heat and sparks.

 Ninety percent of the time, you use your wire stripper to strip the same gauge wire.
 Now, the days of searching your wire stripper for the right size hole are over.
-Use a Testor’s Enamel Paint Marker (about $3 at a home center) to mark a line across the hole.
+Use a Testor’s Enamel Paint Marker to mark a line across the hole.
 After a couple of minutes of drying time, you’ll be able to stick the wire in the marked hole with zero eyestrain and work a heck of a lot faster on your latest wiring project.
 If you’re stripping more than one wire gauge size, mark the holes in different colors.